-- The minimum dimensions for prints (the photograph, not the mount) is 5X7 inches.
-The maximum size is 16 X 20 inches including the mat, if any.
+- The minimum dimensions for prints (the photograph, NOT the mat) is 5X7 inches.
+The maximum size is 16 X 20 inches INCLUDING the mat, if any.
 Panoramic images must also conform to the maximum long dimension of 20 inches.

 DIGITAL PROJECTION (Color and B&W)

 Since images will be projected with a digital projector, they will need to be prepared properly for projection.
 All images submitted for the DP format must have the following properties:

 - Color space set to SRGB, not Adobe RGB.
 If you shot the photo in Adobe RGB, you should convert it to SRGB.
 This applies to both color and B&W images.

 - Size set to 1400 pixels wide by 1050 pixels high.
 This means that a photo with a horizontal format should be at most 1400 by 1050 pixels, depending on how it is cropped.
 If the photo is a vertical format, it should be at most 1049 pixels wide by 1050 pixels high, again depending on how it is cropped.
 For example, a photo with a typical 4X6 aspect ratio in horizontal format would be sized to 1400 pixels wide by 933 pixels high.
 The 4X6 ratio in vertical format would be 700 pixels wide by 1050 pixels high.
 A photo cropped to a square format would be 1050 X 1050 pixels.
 Following is a step by step procedure to resize an image for digital projection in Photoshop:

 - In the Image menu, select Image Size...